We're here to help!

 We put on workshops that are important to job success.
 Our advice is that you should attend ALL Workshops.

-* PLEASE SEE EVENT CALENDAR FOR MORE INFORMATION AND DETAILS ON UPCOMING WORKSHOPS AND EVENTS.*
+* PLEASE SEE THE EVENTs CALENDAR FOR MORE INFORMATION AND DETAILS ON UPCOMING WORKSHOPS AND EVENTS.*